patternfly/training-scenarios/html-css/module-3/step3-instructions.md

 4) <strong>Modify the second alert to be “inline” and “warning”</strong>

 5) <strong>Modify the third alert to be “info” but also “danger”.</strong>  What did you notice with this last example?

+Remember to click the <strong>Reload</strong> button above the preview panel to see how the styles change after you make updates.